-While there surely are different uses to this apparatus, you need to have top-quality dishes to avoid and contamination of the sample.
+While there surely are different uses for this apparatus, you need to have top-quality dishes to avoid contamination of the sample.
 Now that we understand what a petri dish is, here are a few ways that it is used in the labs:

-Once the culture studies, researchers can then take suitable actions.
+Once the culture is studied, researchers can then take suitable actions.
 In recent times, we can see that researchers are testing the viruses and then coming up with answers as to how the Coronavirus behaves and what can be done about it.

 Analyzing components of different substances

-You may even want to know more about a certain plat or microorganisms on the plant and get the information extracted.
-Only with the help of petri dishes because that’s where the samples get tested.
+You may even want to know more about a certain plant or microorganisms on the plant and get the information extracted.
+Only with the help of Petri dishes because that’s where the samples get tested.

 Petri dishes are an important component of medical labs.
 One prime purpose where they are used is to analyze samples and detect any diseases a person might have.
 For instance, blood samples are collected and assessed on these dishes.
 Urinary samples are also analyzed here to see if a person’s urinary tract is healthy or do they have any UTI.

 Petri dishes are fairly easy to use.
 They are reusable, and the good quality ones can last for a long time.
 However, you need to ensure that they are sterilized properly before using them for other purposes.